hyperkitty/hyperkitty/doc/development.rst

 ======================

 The full documentation is located in the "doc" subfolder.
-It can be generated in various formats thanks to `Sphinx`_.
+It can be generated in various formats once you have installed `Sphinx`_.
 To generate the HTML documentation, run the following command::

     make -C doc html